Alipsa/ride/README.md

 # Ride
-An integrated development environment Renjin R
+An integrated development environment for Renjin R

 The purpose of this gui is to provide a nice R development environment, similar to R Studio, for the Renjin JVM implementation of R (www.renjin.org).
 It runs R code in the renjin ScriptEngine thus allowing you to run and verify